|Nutritional Guidelines (per serving)|

 - lime wedge (optional)

 Serve black beans over rice.
-Garnish with lime wedge (optional).
+Garnish with a lime wedge (optional).